dhay3/archiVe/Docs/Net/CCNA/new_CCNA/Day9 - Switch Interfaces.md

 - If a collision does occur, the device sends a jamming(拥塞) signal to inform the other devices that a collsion happened
 - Each device will wait a random period of time before sending frames again
 - The process repeats

-### Full duplex (全双工)

-The device can send and receive data at the same time.
-It does not have to wait

 ## Speed/Duplex autonegotiation